ajmccredie/The-Irish-Hexanator/README.md

 # **The Irish Hexanator**

-For my second Portfolio Project submitted as part of the Code Institute's Diploma in full-stack software development course, I created a fun and engaging gan=me-like random word generator called 'The Irish Hexanator'.
+For my second Portfolio Project submitted as part of the Code Institute's Diploma in full-stack software development course, I created a fun and engaging game-like random word generator called 'The Irish Hexanator'.

 ![Website on multiple screens](assets/README.md-images/README.md-screens.png)